Why I Like The Choose Glutamine & Ultimate Guide 2023

 Most people are becoming more aware of the mood affection of the Gut.
 The scientific community now calls the Gut the “Second Brain” The second brain can connect through vagus nerves, which carries information and neurotransmitter which alter the brain chemicals(and mood) such as GABA, Serotonin, And Dopamine.

-That’s why anything related to the Gut or Lack of Friendly bacteria (For example: Lactobacillus Rhamnosus deficiency) leads to impaired GABA synthesis and can cause anxiety.
+That’s why anything related to the Gut or Lack of Friendly bacteria (For example, Lactobacillus Rhamnosus deficiency) leads to impaired GABA synthesis and can cause anxiety.

 • GABA: My opinion is not Serotonin, but GABA is the main chemical responsible for “Anxiety” and “Overthinking.”